Two girls and baby sister sit outside on a sunny day in matching swimsuits

 Let’s start with SPF and babies or kids.
 Applying sunscreen should always be a part of your summer sun safety plans and should always be one of your nursery must-haves, whether you’re spending one hour riding bikes or an entire afternoon splashing around at the waterpark.

-Sunscreen is a necessary weapon in your arsenal against sun damage because it:
+Sunscreen is a necessary defense in your arsenal against sun damage because it:

 • Creates a barrier on exposed skin, making it harder for the sun’s UV rays to cause skin damage.